jasontio017/python2025/README.md

-# Python 2025 Project Teams
+# Python 2025 Project lolllll

 These are the students and their projects for the Penang Science Cluster's Python 2025 Advance Workshop.